COURSE AT KHAIRABADI INSTITUTE

 Course Outline

-• This unit consists of 25 modules & two live seminar-style tutorial discussions.
+• This unit consists of 25 modules, SAT-style questions, two assessments & two playback seminar-style tutorial discussions.

 i.
 Beginning with the Name of Allah: Intentions and Biography